ur-cristiano-fc/ur-cristiano-fc.github.io/_posts/2025-11-13-cristiano-vs-messi-net-worth-2025-richest-footballer.md

 ---

-## Featured Snippet: Who Is the Richest Footballer in 2025?
+## Who Is the Richest Footballer in 2025?

 **Cristiano Ronaldo** remains one of the richest footballers in the world in 2025, with an estimated net worth exceeding **$630 million**, surpassing his long-time rival **Lionel Messi**, whose fortune stands around **$580 million**.
 However, **Faiq Bolkiah**, the Bruneian royal and footballer, still tops the list of the **world’s richest footballers**, with an estimated net worth of over **$20 billion**.